- Updated on October 29, 2020

-Who will benefit from ketosis: overweight, type 1 and 2 diabetes, cancer, leukemia, heart disease, any neurological disorder (including epilepsy, Parkinson, Alzheimer, MS or multiple sclerosis, senile dementia, schizophrenia, and depression), any digestive disorder (including IBD or Crohn's disease and ulcerative colitis, gastritis, IBS, liver cirrhosis, and hepatitis), any respiratory problem (asthma, bronchitis, COPD, emphysema, etc.) and any other inflammatory condition - or about 90% of overall population.
+Who will benefit from ketosis: overweight, type 1 and 2 diabetes, cancer, leukemia, heart disease, any neurological disorder (including epilepsy, Parkinson, Alzheimer, MS or multiple sclerosis, senile dementia, schizophrenia, and depression), any digestive disorder (including IBD or Crohn’s disease and ulcerative colitis, gastritis, IBS, liver cirrhosis, and hepatitis), any respiratory problem (asthma, bronchitis, COPD, emphysema, etc.) and any other inflammatory condition – or about 90% of the overall population.

 If we measure the total amount of glucose in human blood, it would be about 5-10 g or only 1-2 teaspoons.
 When eating an ordinary meal, a person often consumes 10-30 times more carbs than present in the blood.
 Since high blood sugar has toxic effects, insulin increase prevents an excessive increase in blood glucose levels by driving glucose from the blood into cells.
 Thus, carb-based diets require insulin secretion, while fats have a different metabolic pathway to be used as an energy source.
 Are there differences between these two main types of energy sources?